OpenMPDK/dss-ansible/README.md

 #### Example Inventory File

 Configure an Ansible inventory file for the cluster.
-Below is an example inventory file defining a cluster of 10 TESS VM hosts in the [servers] group, with one also in the [clients] group.
+Below is an example inventory file defining a cluster of 10 DSS VM hosts in the [servers] group, with one also in the [clients] group.

     [servers]
     msl-ssg-vm01.msl.lab tcp_ip_list="['fd81:dead:beef:cafe:ff::1']" rocev2_ip_list="['192.168.199.1']"